 Nutrition - Balancing your plate

-What you choose eat during pregnancy has a great impact on both the baby’s and mother’s health before and after birth.
-Pregnancy creates extra demands on the body along with increased requirements for certain nutrients (which I’m going to talk you through now) Ignore the misconception that you need to eat fo two, you should just make sure that what you are eating offers good nutritional value.)
-Balanced Diet – So, First & foremost eating an overall balanced diet is key.
+What you choose to eat during pregnancy has a great impact on both the baby’s and mother’s health before and after birth.
+Pregnancy creates extra demands on the body along with increased requirements for certain nutrients.
+Ignore the misconception that you need to eat for two, you should just make sure that what you are eating offers good nutritional value.)
+A Balanced Diet – So, First & foremost eating an overall balanced diet is key.
 That starts with getting the balance right at meal times.
 A healthy meal should contain protein rich food like fish, chicken, eggs or beans (this should take up about ¼ of the plate)

 Protein is needed for growth and development of cells.
 Another quarter or so of the plate should be filled with healthy carbohydrates like brown rice, potatoes, quinoa (this will give mother and baby a slow steady release of energy).
 And finally, roughly half the plate should be filled with vegetables which are full of vitamins and a great source of fibre - very important for preventing constipation which is common in pregnancy.
 Eating 3 balanced meals a day with a couple of small healthy snacks in-between ensures that mum and baby get all the nutrition they need along with a healthy amount of weight gain.

 One of the most crucial vitamins in pregnancy is folate, a B vitamin which helps with the development of your baby’s brain and spinal cord.
-Good natural food sources include green veg like spinach, broccoli, asparagud, citrus fruits (orange/grapefruit/straw) as well as avocado and lentils.
+Good natural food sources include green veg like spinach, broccoli, asparagus, citrus fruits (orange/grapefruit/strawberries) as well as avocado and lentils.
 You should include plenty of folate rich foods into your diet on a daily basis.
-Supplement wise, I recommend taking the active form of folate (called methylfolate) which is very well absorbed by the body, it’s recommend for the first 12 weeks of pregnancy.
+Supplement wise, I recommend taking the active form of folate (called methylfolate) which is very well absorbed by the body, it’s recommended for the first 12 weeks of pregnancy.

 Calcium & Vit D: